-McGraw Hill's Connect on-line homework and Smart Book programs will be used for graded assignments.
-Students see the greatest value from these tools when they register for Connect as soon as possible and complete all assignments in a timely manner.
-A link to the course Connect site can be found on Brightspace.
-Temporary courtesy access is available for students who are not able to purchase an access code right away.
+McGraw Hill's Aleks online homework program will be used for graded assignments.
+Students see the greatest value from these tools when they register for Aleks as soon as possible and complete all assignments in a timely manner.
+A link to the course Aleks site can be found on Brightspace.

-To receive full credit, online homework assignments must be completed by 11:59 pm on the date indicated on the list of assignments in Connect.
+To receive full credit, the online Chapter Intro and Homework assignments must be completed by 11:59 pm on the date indicated on the list of assignments in Aleks.
 Homework assignments can be attempted multiple times, with the attempt that has earned the largest number of points being used in the calculation of the final homework average.
-Combinations of assignments can be used if the student emails me to let me know that an assignment has been completed in multiple submissions.
-Late homework will be accepted at a loss of 2% credit per day.
+Late Chapter Intro and Homework assignments will be accepted automatically at a loss of 1% credit per day.
 Late points are automatically deducted; requests for extensions are not required.